-- Incorporates the CQI plan from each site into the PASP's CQI plan at provincial/city level - Coordinates with the national program and all ART sites in their province to solve problems or issues such as poor data quality, lack of supplies, or resource issues - Ensures data collected and sent to province from site level are correct and timely to national level - Assists and builds capacity of staff at ART sites to use CQI dashboards and analyzes information for both program improvement and individual patient care improvement - Advocates and facilitates stakeholder collaboration to ensure evidence-based technical and resources allocation to COI activities - Facilitates in conducting technical forum or meetings, such as CQI quarterly workshops, CQI TWG meetings...etc., to promote use and triangulation of CQI data with other data sources (e.g., B-IACM, TB program, etc.) for programmatic improvement - Provides appropriate supports for data management to HIV program staff at OD level to ensure the quality of data management (data collection, data entry, and data analyzes) and data use for CQI implementations, - Collaborates with and facilitates the national CQI-CoC Core Group to document the outcomes of any initiatives or interventions as needed.
+- Incorporates the CQI/IACM-CQI plan from each site into the PASP's CQI plan at provincial/city level - Coordinates with the national program and all ART sites in their province to solve problems or issues such as poor data quality, lack of supplies, or resource issues - Ensures data collected and sent to province from site level are correct and timely to national level - Assists and builds capacity of staff at ART sites (include B-IACM team) to use ART data or CQI dashboards to analyze and interpret results data for both program improvement and individual patient care improvement

+- Advocates and facilitates stakeholder collaboration to ensure evidence-based technical and resources allocation to IACM-CQI activities - Facilitates in conducting technical forum or meetings, such as IACM-CQI quarterly workshops, IACM-CQI TWG monthly meetings...etc., to promote the use and triangulation of CQI data with other data sources (e.g., B-IACM, TB program, etc.) for programmatic improvement - Provides appropriate supports for data management to HIV program staff at OD level to ensure the quality of data management (data collection, data entry, and data analyzes) and data use for CQI/IACM-CQI implementation - Collaborates with and facilitates the national CQI-CoC Core Group to document the outcomes of any initiatives or interventions as needed.